App Privacy Policy Checklist for Indie iOS Apps (2026)

 Identifiers / User ID -> internal user_id

-Usage Data / Product Int. -> Usage events
+Usage Data / Product Interaction -> Usage events

 Common pitfalls

-- Forgetting to list a third-party SDK.
-Firebase Analytics counts even if you “do not use the data.”
+• Forgetting a third-party SDK.
+Firebase Analytics counts even if you “do not look at the data.”

-- Treating the policy as static.
-Every SDK addition or major feature requires an update.
+• Treating the policy as static.
+Every new SDK or major data-collecting feature requires a policy update and a questionnaire update.

 FAQ

-- Can I use a generated privacy policy?: Generators are fine as a starting point, but you must edit them to match your actual data flows.
-Generic generated policies often list data types you do not collect, which is its own problem.
+• Can I use a generated privacy policy?: As a starting skeleton, yes.
+But you must edit it down to your real data flows.
+Generic generated policies list categories you do not collect, which creates its own policy-vs-questionnaire mismatch.

-- Do I need a lawyer for an indie app?: Usually not for the App Store privacy policy itself, especially for non-EU users.
-If you have EU users, GDPR compliance benefits from legal review.
+• Do I need a lawyer for an indie app?: Usually not for the App Store policy itself, especially with no EU users.
+If you have EU/UK users, GDPR and UK GDPR compliance (lawful basis, data subject requests) is worth a legal review beyond what Apple checks.

-- What if I add a new SDK after launch?: Update both the policy and the App Privacy questionnaire in App Store Connect.
-Updates to App Privacy do not require a new app submission, but the policy URL must reflect the change.
+• What if I add a new SDK after launch?: Update the policy text, the App Privacy questionnaire, and the Privacy Manifest.
+Changing App Privacy answers does not require a new binary, but the policy URL must reflect the change, and adding a listed SDK does require a new build with the updated manifest.

-- Does the policy need to be in multiple languages?: Not strictly required.
+• Does the policy need to be in multiple languages?: Not required.
 English is acceptable.
-For non-English markets, translating helps but is not enforced.
+Translating for non-English markets helps trust but is not enforced.